Skip to content

 Welcome to IndieFerm!

-Our hop farm, Chillinville Hops, is located in the Chiltonville section of Plymouth on land owned by Wildlands Trust.
+Our hop farm is located in the Chiltonville section of Plymouth on land owned by Wildlands Trust.
 We have a total of 400 hop plants growing there including centennial, cascade, and nugget hop varieties.
 We are still brewers first and foremost but it is great to grow and harvest some of the ingredients for our beer ourselves.
 Thanks to Wildlands Trust for allowing us to use their property!

 Taproom